area9innovation/flow9/tools/dsl/wase/readme.md

 		start = 1;
 		acc = 0;
 		loop {
-			break_if<1>(acc, start >= limit);
+			// Breaks out of the function when start >= limit with the value acc break_if<1>(acc, start >= limit);
 			if (start % 3 == 0 | start % 5 == 0) {
 				acc := acc + start;
 			};
 			start := start + 1;
-			break;
+			// This is really continue and loops break<>();
 		};
-		// This is strictly not required, but type inference is not smart
-		// enough to get the return type from the break_if yet. acc
+		// This is never reached, but we have to add this to get the right type acc
 	}